eric-jiaxi-li/jgraph/README.md

 #### Generating output tables:
 - Click the "Table" button next to your expression of interest.
 You can configure settings in the popup window.
 - View the tables in the "tables" folder.
 If using Eclipse, you will need to first refresh the folder in the Project Explorer.

+## Why is there no commit history???
+This project was created as the capstone project for my Data Structures and Algorithms course in high school.
+We were required to develop it on the school computers, on which we couldn't install git!
+So, my "version control" for this ended up being a .txt file that I would copy-paste code into once I finished each feature. *facepalm*